 2.2.18 full trailer: A full trailer is a trailer, other than a pole trailer, designed for carrying property and so constructed that no part of its weight rests upon or is carried by the towing road vehicle.
-An auxiliary undercarriage assembly, commonly known as a converter dolly and consisting of a chassis, fifth wheel and one or more towbars, is sometimes used to convert a semitrailer to a full trailer.
+An auxiliary undercarriage assembly, commonly known as a converter dolly and consisting of a chassis, fifth wheel and one or more tow bars, is sometimes used to convert a semitrailer to a full trailer.
+A semitrailer equipped with a converter dolly is considered to be a full trailer.

-2.2.19 single-unit truck: A single-unit truck is a truck consisting primarily of a single motorized transport device.
+2.2.19 single-unit truck: A single-unit truck is a truck consisting primarily of a single motorized transport device designed for carrying property.
 When connected to a trailer, such a device may be part of a truck combination.
-(See 2.2.21.)
+(See 2.2.21)